lsst/pipelines_lsst_io/install/newinstall.rst

 See :ref:`newinstall-user-python` if required.

 The Python environment installed by :command:`newinstall.sh` is Miniconda_, a minimal version of Anaconda_.
-By default, :command:`newinstall.sh` installs Python 3.5.2.
+By default, :command:`newinstall.sh` installs Python 3.6.
-If you need to work with your own Python 2.7-only packages, see :ref:`newinstall-py2`.

 In this Miniconda environment, :command:`newinstall.sh` installs the Science Pipeline's Python prerequisites.
 See :ref:`python-deps` for more information.